stacks-network/docs/src/pages/technology/naming-system.md

 - A signature from the corresponding private key over the entire subdomain operation.

-If two correctly-signed but conflicting subdomain operations are discovered (that is, they have the same sequence number), the one that occurs earlier in the blockchain's history is accepted.
+If two correctly signed but conflicting subdomain operations are discovered (that is, they have the same sequence number), the one that occurs earlier in the blockchain's history is accepted.
 Invalid subdomain operations are ignored.